 Evening Shopping Ideas

 Bayshore Shopping Centre: Located in the western portion of Ottawa at a highly visible and accessible location on the north side of Highway 417, near the Highway 416 junction, Bayshore offers 728,047 square feet and 155 stores and services.
 Its fashion and lifestyle merchant mix attracts more than 7.1 million people annually.

 ByWard Market: There’s always something happening in the ByWard Market!
 Established by Lt-Col. John By in 1826, the ByWard Market is one of Canada’s oldest and largest public markets.
-Within an area roughly four blocks square, you’ll find museums, cafés, specialty food shops, boutiques, galleries, restaurants, pubs and hip nightspots!
+Within an area roughly four blocks square, you’ll find museums, cafés, speciality food shops, boutiques, galleries, restaurants, pubs and hip nightspots!
 Easily accessible on foot, by transit or by car, the ByWard Market offers a unique shopping experience for all.

-Rideau Centre: Located one block east of Parliament Hill, Rideau Centre is one of Canada’s most popular shopping destinations and home to 180 of the biggest names in fashion, food and services.
-For groups: Rideau Centre offers organized group tour programs and discount incentives that let you integrate shopping, food and fun into your itinerary.
+CF Rideau Centre: Located one block east of Parliament Hill, CF Rideau Centre is one of Canada’s most popular shopping destinations and home to 180 of the biggest names in fashion, food and services.
+For groups: CF Rideau Centre offers organized group tour programs and discount incentives that let you integrate shopping, food and fun into your itinerary.
 Customized receptions for groups, an exclusive Visitors Values Coupon Book of savings for everyone and special student tour programming.
 It’s a one-stop group shopping experience.